christianThardy/christianThardy.github.io/finding-similarities-between-friends.md

 Another stop word list was included inside of the extra_stopwords variable (which will remain unseen), which contains a custom list that takes a lot of dialectal social media language into account that is specific to each user.
 So words like `bcuz, www, cuz, kno, nah, tht, woof, tho, irl` etc. will be excluded.

 To initiate the second phase of text preprocessing, we need a `for` loop to iterate over all of the remaining words in `bt_4`'s corpus.
 Before we write the loop, the corpus variable needs to be established so that at the end of the loop, all of the cleaned text can be appended to the new corpus list.
 To initialize the `for` loop iterations, the range of the loop will be equivalent to the number of observations within `bt_4`'s corpus `(0, 38954)`.
-When looking at the previous code examples, while you may be aware of what regex (regular expression) commands may look like `(re)`, lets dive deeper into what they are and how they're helping us preprocess `bt_4`'s text.

 <br/>